platformsh/platformsh-docs/sites/upsun/src/administration/mfa.md

 {{< note theme="warning" title="Warning">}}

-Enabling MFA for your user account is mandatory for:

-- Organization owners or admin users to [enforce MFA within a whole organization](#within-your-organization)
+Enabling MFA for your user account is mandatory for **organization owners** or **admin users** to [enforce MFA within a whole organization](#within-your-organization).

+It is also mandatory for project contributors so they can:

-- Project contributors to access an organization that enforces MFA in the Console, and to establish successful connections to environments within that organization via SSH or the {{% vendor/name %}} API
+- Access an organization that enforces MFA in the Console
+- Successfully connect to environments in that organization via SSH or the {{% vendor/name %}} API

 {{< /note >}}